brendanle/MedDoc-API/README.md

 - Enhance safety measures through the use of data privatization for the API
 - Include further details for patients
 - Include an administrative dashboard to allow seamless access to the methods
+- function to get request upon clicking on "GET"

 ## Completed:
 - ~~GET method wip to display uuid, fname, lname, phone_number~~